edenspiekermann/bright/README.md

-# Videoplayer
+# bright

-This abstraction wraps any video service with the official HTML5 Media and Media Events API.
-It does not always have a complete feature parity, due to the lack of some features the video services don’t provide.
-An example of the HTML5 Media API can be found at http://www.w3.org/2010/05/video/mediaevents.html.
+This abstraction wraps the brightcove smart player api with an easy to use interface. bright’s API follows the naming conventions of the official HTML5 Media and Media Events API.
+An example of the full standard can be found at http://www.w3.org/2010/05/video/mediaevents.html.

 ## Installation